-Be Prepared.
 Most of your concerns about a speech can be eased with preparation.
 That’s certainly the case with wedding speech nerves.
 Because when you are fully prepared, rehearsed and familiar with your subject, you have the perfect tonic for nagging worries and self-doubts.

 Clearly there are some speakers whose fear of public speaking doesn’t let them speak at all.
 And, there are some speakers whose nerves fray at the very beginning of their speech.
 But note that if you are one of them, you are in the majority.
 This is a normal behaviour.
 When it happens take a moment to look out into the audience.
 Then, find a friendly face.
 Then, acknowledge them and find another friendly face.
 It helps.

-Breathe.
 Undertake some breathing exercises before you are ready to speak.
 That’s before you take the podium.
 So, breathe deeply and slowly and allow any tension to flow away.
 This works because correct breathing is essential for a good speech and it will calm any tensions you might have.
 Coincidentally, it was the same advice given to US athletes in this Michelle Obama speech.

 Pre-speech nerves are entirely natural.
 All speakers, if they were brutally honest, would admit to having nerves before an event.
 Because public speaking anxiety is everywhere.
 Your job as a speaker is to manage those nerves.
 Channel all that loose energy into a well-delivered speech.

 “Feel the fear and do it anyway”

 Please don't hesitate to get in touch for public speaking course advice.